url4irl/token-count-service/README.md

 # token-count-service <!-- omit in toc -->

-A free service that offers API endpoints for users to send documents and have them broken down into a token count analysis.
+A service that offers API endpoints for users to send documents and have them broken down into a token count analysis.

 ## How It Works